corb555/Task-Score/README.md

 1. Before setting up this component follow the Setup instructions for the Distance component, and FPS Variables component below.
 1. Copy Task Score.cs to your assets folder.
 1. In the Behavior Designer edit window, add a Task Score Task for each activity under Utility Selector and connect it to the Utility Selector with the actions connected below it.
 Those components will be necessary to provide attributes for scoring.
 1. In the BD Inspection window for each Task Score task, add the Global Variables you want for this task and add the weight for each variable.
+See figure 2 above.
 You can also set a "greater than" value and a "less than" value for each attribute.
 If the bound is not met, zero is returned for the score.

 # Distance Component
 The distance component tracks the distance from the agent to all objects that have the tags listed in the section below.